pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ## Decision table and projections{-}

-The standard deviation of the log of spawning biomass in 2023 is $\sigma = 0.18$.
-This value is in the adjustment of quotas based on scientific uncertainty (a process referred to by the notation “$P^*$”) when the value is greater than an assumed 0.36 minimum, as it is in this case.
-The associated offset would therefore be a multiplication of the OFL by 76.2%, which is the 40% quantile of a log-normal distribution with the associated $\sigma$.
+The calculated standard deviation of the log of spawning biomass in 2023 is $\sigma = 0.18$.
+This value is  ess than the standard , Category 2, sigma on OFL of 1.0, which is therefore used in the adjustment of quotas based on scientific uncertainty.
+The associated offset would therefore be a multiplication of the OFL by 76.2% in 2025 and decreasing in future years, which is the 40% quantile of a log-normal distribution with the associated $\sigma$.
 Twelve-year projections were conducted with a total catch assumed equal to the ACL calculated by applying this adjustment to the estimated OFL for each year.
 The selectivity and retention function and allocation of catch among fleets was assumed to match the values for the 2020-2022 timeblock.
 Catch for 2023 and 2024, the limits on which have already been set, were provided by the \gls{pfmc}, and correspond to a total catch of 756 mt.

 This default harvest projection applied to the base model indicated that the stock status would slowly decline from 39.4% in 2023 to 39.2% in 2024, before beginning a slow rebound to 40.1% by 2034.
 The associated OFL values over the period 2025–2034 would average 1,022 mt and the average ACL would be 718 mt.
 These values are near recent annual catch levels.

 Additional projections were conducted for the base model and low and high states of nature (columns) under two catch streams (rows) representing different levels of scientific uncertainty, and thus different values of $P^*$.
 The uncertainty in the \gls{ofl} associated with the base model was broad ($\sigma = 0.18$), and states of nature were chosen based on values of natural mortality (M) that encapsualted the range of M seen in the literature.
 The low state of nature used $M=0.03$ to fully encapsulate the low end of the range of M seen in assessments throughout the eastern Pacific.
 The high state of nature used M=0.05 to roughly encapsulate the value of M used by the 2013 assessment.

 The catch streams chosen for the decision table were represented as total catch rather than landed catch, but discard rates were low under IFQs, so the difference in between total catch and landings is small, and represent catch under two distinct levels of P* ($P^*=0.40$ and $P^*=0.45$).
-The most pessimistic forecast scenario, combining the low state of nature (M=0.03) with the high catch stream (P*=0.45), resulted in a projected stock status of 38.7%, very close to the target value.
+The most pessimistic forecast scenario, combining the low state of nature (M=0.03) with the high catch stream (P*=0.45), resulted in a projected stock status of 38.7%, still very close to the target value, though there is a declining trend owing to a decline in productivity.
 All other projections led to a higher projected status, with a maximum of 54.7% for the combination of the high state of nature and low catch.
-Forecasts under the base case led to estimated status ranging from 2024 spawning depletion values of 39.1% in both catch scenarios.
+Forecasts under the base case led to estimated depletion values of 39.1% in both catch scenarios, and incerasing status at near the end of the projection period.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont